kr55/ssis-cataloger-docs/download.md

 1. Extract the file `SSIS.Cataloger.Pro.vsix` content in a folder named `SSIS Cataloger` using 7zip.
 2. Copy this folder to the location `C:\Program Files (x86)\Microsoft SQL Server Management Studio 18\Common7\IDE\Extensions`.
 You would need admin permissions to do this.
 3. Restart SSMS 18.
-4. You will now see the "SSIS Cataloger" option under the Tools menu item.
+4. You will now see the `SSIS Cataloger` option under the Tools menu item.
 Click it to Launch.

 **SQL Server Management Studio 19**